richardzcode/Journal-AWS-Amplify-Tutorial/step-02/README.md

-# Step 02 - Authentication
+# Step 02 - Amplify Authentication

 AWS Amplify solved the authentication for developers.
 Let's use it.